-When programs provide price plans in different formats, it can be challenging to accurately compare prices.
-To make this easier, we’ve calculated the price of monthly price plans on each program to show you how costs compare over 3, 6, and 12 months (as of March 2020).
+When programs provide price plans in different formats, it can be hard to accurately compare prices.
+To make this easier, we have calculated the price of monthly digital basic price plans on each program to show you how costs compare.
 All admin fees are included in these prices.

 |The same, personal coach throughout the program||✓||✓||✓|

-Nutrition is a major part of any weight loss journey.
-Therefore, it is important to receive accurate and reliable nutrition advice.
+Nutrition is a major part of any lifestyle change.
+Therefore, it’s important to receive accurate and reliable nutrition advice surrounding nutrition.
 We asked each program a common nutrition-related query to see how the information provided as an answer compares.